 The Advanced Career Technical Education Department focuses on providing students skills and career pathways.
 All programs have a hands on learning approach with "on the job" training.
 Students work alongside industry professionals during lighting retrofit projects and on residential/commercial rooftops installing solar PV systems.

-All of the ACTE program emphasize the team and not the individual.
-ACTE provides supervision and training from skilled staff and industry leading professionals.
+supervision and training from skilled staff and industry leading professionals.
 Also includes the construction of Tiny Homes.